home-assistant/home-assistant.io/source/voice_control/s3-box-customize.markdown

 - For the listening, thinking, replying: use a light background
 - For error: As you like

 If your images have transparency, you can define the background color in the configuration.
-There is a step in the procedure below showing you how you can change this.
+The procedure below shows how to change the background.
+The default images have a transparent background.

 #### Image dimensions and file format